OptimalControl API

 Keyword arguments:

-There is only one available method for the moment: a direct method which transforms the optimal control problem into a nonlinear programming problem (NLP) solved by Ipopt
+There is only one available method for the moment: a direct method which transforms the optimal control problem into a nonlinear programming problem (NLP) solved by Ipopt, thanks to the package ADNLPModels.
+The direct method comes from the CTDirect package.

 - To see the list of available methods, simply call